-- Monitors campus emergency warning and evacuation systems. - Takes immediate and appropriate action to protect lives, property and to safeguard records as necessary. - Obtains assistance from the city, county and federal government for radiological monitoring and first aid that might be required. - Provides traffic control, access control, perimeter and internal security patrols and fire prevention services as needed. - Provides and equips an alternate site for an Emergency Command Post. - Maintains liaison with the vice president for facilities and real property management. - Notifies and contacts appropriate outside organizations such as fire, police, emergency management services, etc.
+- Assists in maintaining the Emergency Command Center in a state of constant readiness. - Notifies and utilizes police, public safety and, if necessary, student aides in order to maintain safety and order. - Notifies the Assistant Vice President for Facilities and Real Property Management and other administrators of major emergencies. - Monitors campus emergency warning and evacuation systems. - Takes immediate and appropriate action to protect lives, property and to safeguard records as necessary. - Obtains assistance from the city, county and federal government for radiological monitoring and first aid that might be required. - Provides traffic control, access control, perimeter and internal security patrols and fire prevention services as needed. - Provides and equips an alternate site for an Emergency Command Post. - Maintains liaison with the Assistant Vice President for Facilities and Real Property Management. - Notifies and contacts appropriate outside organizations such as fire, police, emergency management services, etc.